ANNUAL SILENT AUCTION & LECTURE SERIES

 Please note that we will begin our lecture series at 3 PM following the auction.
 The Museum will be open from 12:30 PM - 3 PM and after the lecture.
 Information concerning our guest speaker is as follows:

 Dr. Phil Sylvia will be our guest speaker on Saturday and Sunday, October 5th and 6th.
 Dr. Silvia is a research professor at Trinity Southwest University as well as a Field Supervisor and Director of Scientific Analysis for the Tall el-Hammam Excavation Project in Jordan.
 With an undergraduate degree in Electrical Engineering and a Master of Divinity degree from Gordon-Conwell Theological Seminary, he brings a unique and practical perspective to the study of archaeology and the Bible.
 Using the latest in scientific data, during Saturday's presentation, he will be sharing what actually happened at Sodom when the destruction took place.
 It is a fascinating presentation you will not want to miss.
 Sunday's topic will address the relationship between archaeology and our understanding of the Bible.
 Saturday and Sunday presentations will both start at 3 PM.
 There is no charge for these events and they will be held at the Museum.
+Below is the schedule for the weekend.

 Carl Morgan (Director and Curator)